smutt/rssac002-web-api/README.md

 All entry points take the following four parameters: rsi, start_date, end_date, and week.

 #### rsi
 A list of Root Server Identifiers(RSIs) to return data for.
+The `-` and `,` characters are special delimiters.
 ##### Examples:
 `a-m`
 `a,b,m,f`